maroskukan/jenkins/README.md

 You should start by creating a new user.
 Navigate to `Manage Jenkins > Security > Manage Users`.
 Hit `Create User`.By default, this new user can do anything, as you can see in `Manage Jenkins > Security > Configure Global Security > Authorization `.

 Plugins may augment the security settings, for example integrating with enterprise directory solutions.

+## Freestyle Jobs

+Before you dive into Jenkins Freestyle project, lets review the usual process of application build cycle which may be composed of several steps:
+1. Clean the artifacts of previous build
+2. Locating the application code
+3. Downloading the application code to workspace folder
+4. Installing any build dependencies
+5. Building (compiling) the application
+6. Running automated tests
+7. Packaging the application

+Before you add build automation to your project, make sure the build itself works on your machine.
+Therefore in case of an issue, you are not dealing with two areas at the same time.